s-celles/TokenOrientedObjectNotation.jl/IMPLEMENTATION_STATUS.md

     └── runtests.jl           # Test suite
 ```

-## Notes
+## Known Limitations

-- Julia's `Dict` doesn't preserve insertion order by default.
-For full spec compliance, consider using `OrderedDict` from OrderedCollections.jl
+1. **Number Precision**
+   - Limited to Float64 precision (~15-17 decimal digits)
+   - Very large or very small numbers may lose precision
+   - This is a Julia Float64 limitation, not a TOON.jl issue

+2. **Dict Key Order**
+   - Relies on Julia Dict preserving insertion order (Julia 1.0+)
+   - This is an implementation detail, not guaranteed by language spec
+   - Consider using OrderedDict from OrderedCollections.jl for guaranteed order

+3. **Performance**
-- The implementation prioritizes correctness over performance for this initial version
+   - Implementation prioritizes correctness over performance
-- All core encoding functionality is working and produces spec-compliant output
-- Decoder needs additional work for complex structures but handles primitives and simple cases correctly
+   - Very deeply nested structures (100+ levels) may be slow
+   - Large arrays (10,000+ elements) may impact memory usage
+   - Future versions may add streaming support for large documents

+4. **Unicode**
+   - Full UTF-8 support for string content
+   - Some edge cases with multi-byte characters in error messages
+   - No Unicode normalization (not required by spec)

 ## Credits